ildar-shaimordanov/indent-pm/README.md

 # indent-pm

-Lightweight indent handling across modules
+Lightweight, tiny and flexible indent handling across a program and its modules.
+And there is no non-core modules' dependency.

 Simple usage